Education in Taiwan: University

 University entrance is the traditional route taken by Taiwanese students to enter the gateway of higher education as it is by far the most prestigious form of higher education in Taiwan.
 Since 2008, the percentage of high school graduates entering university has exceeded 95 percent.
 The Taiwanese higher education system is similar to the American higher education system.
 Since the 1990s many trade schools and junior colleges have been "promoted" to university status as results of a series of educational reform, which can account for the Taiwan's high university entrance rate.
 Even though a high score is desired as an admission criterion to the nations most esteemed and prestigious institutions, as consequences of such reforms, the job market is flooded with unemployed university graduates.

 Overview

 Taiwan has many universities, both public and private.
 Tuition is less expensive in public universities than in private universities, like in most western countries.
 Many public universities receive financial support from the government.
 There are currently five University alliances in Taiwan, intentionally modeled after other educational systems such as the University of California system.
-NTNU is the internationally top-ranked university for linguistics especially for foreigners interested in learning (advanced) Mandarin, as well as other institutes for serious Mandarin learning opportunities for foreigners.
+NTNU is the internationally top-ranked university for linguistics especially for foreigners interested in learning (advanced) Mandarin, and also has the largest institute in Taiwan dedicated to second-language learners of Mandarin.

-Nowadays some private schools are supported by commercial groups or religious bodies (such as Fu Jen Catholic University, Tzu Chi University).
+Some private schools are supported by commercial groups or religious bodies (such as Fu Jen Catholic University, Tzu Chi University).